Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 Phew, that was a lot!

-You will become more familiar with these expression with practice. :-)
+You will become more familiar with these expressions with practice. :-)

 Next week: Booleans; if/else statements, and for loops.